Southwest PGA: Chapters

-The Southwest PGA has two chapters of the Section – the Southern Chapter of the Southwest PGA and the Southern Nevada Chapter of the Southwest PGA.
+The Southwest PGA has two chapters of the Section – the Southern Arizona Chapter of the Southwest PGA and the Southern Nevada Chapter of the Southwest PGA.

-The Southern Chapter of the Southwest PGA was chartered by the Section to provide greater member service to those association members and associates whose facilities are located in the southernmost regions of the Section including Tucson, Arizona.
+The Southern Arizona Chapter of the Southwest PGA was chartered by the Section to provide greater member service to those association members and associates whose facilities are located in the southernmost regions of the Section including Tucson, Arizona.

 The Southern Nevada Chapter of the Southwest PGA was chartered by the Section to provide greater member service to those association members and associates whose facilities are located in Clark County including Las Vegas, Nevada.

 Tournaments

 The Southwest PGA conducts a number of golfing championship events: